donovanCarreno/weatherApp/README.md

 It was designed using a mobile first approach and is fully responsive.

-check it out here: (https://donovan-weather-app.herokuapp.com "My Weather App")
+check it out here: https://donovan-weather-app.herokuapp.com
 * the source code for the deployed version is on the 'deploy' branch

 ### To Run Locally: